cenchat/cenchat-wordpress-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Comment system that focuses on getting rid of online harassment and making conversations geared more towards the people you know and care about.
+Civilized commenting service.

 == Description ==

-Cenchat is a comment hosting service that reinvents how discussions happen around your work.
-We focus on getting rid of online harassment and making conversations geared more towards the people you know and care about.
+Cenchat is a commenting service with a unique way to prevent trolls, harassment, negativity, and spam to happen around your work.

-= Make moderation less, not just easier =
+= Built to prevent online harassment =

-**Get rid of online harassment**
+**Playful conversations**

 Continuously provide a positive environment around your work.
-Your audiences can only add texts to their comments when replying to someone who follows them.
+Your audiences can add texts to their comments when replying to their followers.
 To anyone else, only GIFs and stickers are available.

-**Ask me anything**
+**Controlled feedback**

-Your stories are great and we'd like to ask some stuff about it.
-Ask Me Anything threads allows your audiences to send text comments only to you.
+Your stories are great and we'd like to talk more about it with you.
+As a site admin, your audiences can reply with text comments only to you.

 = Designed to make the important comments discoverable =

 **Personalization**

-Sometimes, we just want to know what people who we care about have to say.
+Comments we like from people we care about.
 In Cenchat, when you follow someone, you see their comments first.

 **No deep threading**

 Discussions are flat but we also allow 1 level deep of replies.
 Now you don't have to worry about missing responses buried underneath the reply chain.

-= Bring more audience =
+= Brings you more audience =

-**Share comments**
+**Share the best comments**

 Anyone can be famous.
 It just takes one comment.
 You'll also get more traffic when they do.

-**Get back those lost conversations**
+**Tag the awesome people**

-Sharing your work is great but this also leads to conversations happening outside of it.
+Sharing your work is great but we can do more.
 In Cenchat, your audiences can tag other people giving you the opportunity for more engagement.

 == Installation ==